 \section{Background}

-Early work on interpretable natural-language commands for robotics \cite{bugmann2004corpus, levit2007interpretation, macmahon2006walk, kollar2010toward, howard_intelligence_2022} focused on developing ontologies and corpora that had one-to-one correspondences with algorithmic primitives.
-However, these approaches require intense manual design and cannot accommodate ambiguous intent and reasoning.
-LLMs \cite{brown2020language, wu2023tidybot, ravichandran_spine:_2025} and LMMs \cite{o2024open,team2025gemini, yu_co-navgpt:_2025} overcome these limitations by encapsulating a comprehensive subset of human knowledge within a single data-driven model.
-Henceforth, they exhibit effective reasoning and flexibility to handle ambiguous yet expressive language prompts in both single- and multi-robot problems \cite{biggie_tell_2023, li_language_2024, rajvanshi_saynav:_2024, liao_helm:_2025, garg_foundation_2024, qu_choices_2024, han_large_2024}.
-For instance, LLMs can be used to enable algorithmic functions grounded in semantic information \cite{cladera_air-ground_2025} or create complex formations \cite{venkatesh_zerocap:_2025} hard to specify in a metric space.
+Early work on interpretable natural-language commands \cite{bugmann2004corpus, levit2007interpretation, macmahon2006walk, kollar2010toward, howard_intelligence_2022} focused on developing ontologies with one-to-one correspondences with algorithmic primitives.
+However, this requires intense manual design and cannot accommodate ambiguous intent.
+LLMs \cite{brown2020language, wu2023tidybot, ravichandran_spine:_2025} and LMMs \cite{o2024open,team2025gemini, yu_co-navgpt:_2025} overcome this by encapsulating {diverse} human knowledge and style into one model.
+Hence, they exhibit effective `reasoning' and flexibility to handle ambiguous yet expressive language prompts in both single- and multi-robot problems \cite{biggie_tell_2023, li_language_2024, rajvanshi_saynav:_2024, han_large_2024}.
+For instance, LLMs can be used to enable algorithmic tasks grounded in semantics \cite{cladera_air-ground_2025}, or create formations \cite{venkatesh_zerocap:_2025} hard to specify in a metric space.
 Although effective, these works assume an infrastructure to connect the robots with the LLM/LMM in real-time.